William Keys (Australian Army officer): Early life and career

 Keys was born in Sydney on 2 February 1923 and grew up on his family's farm at Bombala.
 He enlisted in the military in 1940 and served with the Second Australian Imperial Force in New Guinea.
-He was injured at the Battle of Tarakan, and was invalided home for the rest of the war.
+He was wounded while serving with the 2/3rd Pioneer Battalion in the Tarakan campaign (1945), and was invalided home for the rest of the war.
 He also served in the Korean War with the 3rd Battalion, Royal Australian Regiment, although he was also wounded in that conflict.
 He received the Military Cross in 1952.

 Before the Korean War, Keys had been elected to the New South Wales council of the RSL (1947), and he became national secretary of the RSL in 1961, rising to the presidency and retaining it until 1986.
 Keys, who also served as international president of the Federation of Korean War Veterans Associations, was appointed Officer of the Order of the British Empire in 1970 and Companion of the Order of Australia in 1988.
 He was knighted in 1979.